 And if possible, it's best to try to rent a place in the new city while still employed in the old.
 For our more recent move this past year, my husband and I made the decision to live separately for a few months in order to complete our move.
 Needing to rent a place for a short period of time, I moved first, giving my husband's employer contact information as proof of employment status.

 Most rental agents were okay with this arrangement even though my husband was a thousand miles away.
-Most larger rental agency only need to fill in the blanks on the application form and as long as the references are confirmed, this is sometimes all that's needed to ensure your success.
+Most larger rental agencies only need to fill in the blanks on the application form and as long as the references are confirmed, this is sometimes all that's needed to ensure your success.